Pogoni

 Pogoni (Πωγώνι, Pugon) is a municipality in the Ioannina regional unit, Epirus, Greece.
 The seat of the municipality is the village Kalpaki.
 The municipality has an area of 701.059 km2.
-Its population was 8,960 at the 2011 census.
+Its population was 6,848 at the 2021 census.

 History

+The historical region of Pogoni encompasses a larger area than the contemporary municipality.
+Six Greek-speaking villages in Albania which comprised the former commune of Pogon are also included in the region, as well as the area in and around Molyvdoskepastos in Greece, which is a part of the municipality of Konitsa.

 Pogoni was populated by the end of the Neolithic Age.
 Historically, the region was inhabited by the ancient Greek tribe of the Molossians.
 Along with the rest of Epirus, the area was annexed by the Kingdom of Greece in 1913 after the First Balkan War.
 Pogoni was also home to the 268th Patriarch of Constantinople, Athenagoras I.

 Municipality

 The municipality Pogoni was formed at the 2011 local government reform by the merger of the following 6 former municipalities, that became municipal units: